 Now you might doubt whether external scripts are good or bad.
 The best answer is neither it is good nor it is bad.
 It depends on how you are using them; lesser external scripts won’t be able to do amazing things, and if running excessively they will start requesting HTTP in large amounts.

-There are some external scripts that you are heard of but are unaware of the fact that they are external scripts running constantly:
+There are some external scripts that you have heard of but are unaware of the fact that they are external scripts running constantly:

 You can limit or make fewer HTTP requests by using your creativity in problem-solving, for example, instead of using the maps plugin on your website, you can take a picture of the map and use it.
 An image will have fewer HTTP requests than a Plugin in all cases.